What is “No Conflict Mode” in MetaSlider?

-“No conflict mode” is an option in MetaSlider that can prevent issues with some themes.
+“No conflict mode” is an option for the FlexSlider library in MetaSlider.
+This option can prevent issues with some themes.

 - Go to “MetaSlider” in our WordPress admin menu.

 - Edit your slideshow and look for the “Advanced Settings”.

 - Save the slideshow.

 The Technical Details Behind No Conflict Mode

 When you use MetaSlider slideshow, our plugin will output a slideshow with markup that looks like this example below for the Flexslider option.